Traditional Filipino Pork Bopis recipe with heart, lung, and pork fat

 - green chili pepper for garnish

 - In large frying pan, add pork fat, heart and lungs, lemongrass, pandan leaves, 1 cup of vinegar, 1 tbsp salt and enough water to cover the meat.

 - Bring to a boil and cook for 20 minutes.

 - Remove meat, let it cool then dice the meat finely.
 Set aside.

 - In a heavy pan, heat oil and sauté garlic and onions.
 Add the chopped meat, cayenne pepper and bay leaves, stir fry for 3 minutes.
 5. Add bell pepper, 1 cup of vinegar and stock, bring to a boil and simmer in high heat until sauce thickens.

 - Add more vinegar if you want it more sour.

 - Add annatto powder mixture then season with fish sauce and lots of freshly ground black pepper.

 - Simmer for 2 minutes, then place in big bell peppers and garnish with green chili pepper.
 Serve with hot rice.

-For the fish sauce, you don’t want to get any old fish sauce, but the original flavor of patis:
+For the fish sauce, you don’t want to get any old fish sauce, but this original flavor of patis.

 Include this pork bopis recipe in your to-cook list and be ready for any surprise drinking party.

 You can also try our Special Sisig Recipe if you are still looking for Pulutan’s.